MinnDevelopment/discord-webhooks/README.md

 Here we will give a small overview of the proper usage and applicability of the resources provided by this library.

+Documentation is available via the GitHub pages on this repository: [Javadoc](https://minndevelopment.github.io/discord-webhooks/overview-tree.html)

 ## Limitations

 Webhooks on discord are only capable of sending messages, nothing more.
 For anything else you either have to use OAuth2 or a bot account.
 This library does not provide any functionality for creating or modifying webhooks.